-- 1 tsp active dry yeast can substitute with instant yeast (check post if you don't have yeast)
+- 1 teaspoon active dry yeast, can substitute with instant yeast (check post if you don't have yeast)

 - Add sugar, warm water and yeast together and mix well - then let it sit in a warm place for about 10 minutes until it becomes frothy

 - Add salt and baking powder to the flour and give it a good whisk.